strazdinsg/app-dev/example-12-frontend-and-backend/README.md

 This example uses static HTML file.
 However, the ThymeLeaf template engine allows you to do some server-side rendering - you can define controllers for specific URLs; these controllers can load necessary data and inject the data in the templates.
 In this manner you create a `monolith` application without a separation of backend and frontend.

+Check out [this tutorial](https://spring.io/guides/gs/serving-web-content/) to know more about using ThymeLeaf templates.